 - Press ‘Z’ or right-click over a graph and select “Maximize plot” to see it in full-screen.
 Later you can press again ‘Z’ and everything will return to the normality.

-KST let you modify a lot your visualisation front end.
-Here I only mentioned a couple of trick I find practical to start using this software.
+KST let you modify many aspects of your visualisation front-end.
+Here I only mentioned a couple of tricks I find practical to start using this software.